Prefer to read offline?

 But neither will he be able to use his usual aggressive maneuvering against three in front.
 Doing so will expose their belly too much to the rest.
 The best option is to keep level and try to drive them off with the arsenal they have.
 With forty-five seconds left, Zeamer assigns the left Zero to Sarnoski, the right to Johnston, and orders all gunners to fire as necessary.
 Britton calls out the fighters coming at the nose.
 Joe tells the crew to keep on their toes and “give ‘em hell.”
 Just then the incoming Zeros roll over on their backs for a faster breakaway . . .

 The opening encounter changes the war for all of them.
-Navigator Ruby Johnston’s Zero at 2:00 drops away without hitting the Fortress, surprised at the accuracy of these B-17 gunners.
+Johnston’s Zero at 2:00 drops away without hitting the Fortress, surprised at the accuracy of these B-17 gunners.
 But Jay’s and Joe’s foes are as determined as they are.
-The Zero at 10:00 puts multiple 20 mm cannon shells in the plane before Joe’s intense return fire finally forces it to break off.
-Joe is blown back off his guns onto the floor, hit badly in the neck and side by jagged shrapnel.
-Johnston is hit in the back and side and then the face and neck as he falls over Sarnoski into the doorway to the nose compartment.
-Able, standing behind Zeamer in the top turret, gets a spray of shrapnel in his legs.
+The Zero at 10:00 puts scores of 7mm ammo and multiple 20 mm cannon shells in the plane before Joe’s intense return fire finally forces it to break off.
 The center Zero is surprised by Zeamer’s nose gun—Jay sees a flash in its wing root where he’s hit it—and it breaks off, but not before putting a 20 mm shell through the Plexiglas nose.

-Leveling out with Britton's help, the crew watches the Zeros line up on both sides, single file, for their traditional frontal attack, sensing that the B-17 is now exposed from the front.
-They’re right: All of the forward fixed guns are either inoperable or unmanned due to wounded crew members.
-All Zeamer can do is maneuver.
+The rest of the crew watches as the relentless Zeros who have followed them down begin lining up on both sides of the plane, single file, to take their turns circling around toward the nose for their traditional frontal attack.
+They can sense that the B-17 is now exposed from the front, and they’re right: All of the forward fixed guns are either inoperable or unmanned due to wounded crew members.
+Sizing up the situation, Jay knows that all he can do now is maneuver.
 Everything he’s ever learned in combat—and everything he’s taught his crew—is now put to the test.

-Blood from his smashed leg fills his boots and from his arms paints the control wheel a slippery red.
-Even so, helped by the blinding pain keeping him awake, Zeamer avoids their attackers.
+Blood from his smashed leg fills his boots; the gash on his wrist has painted the control wheel a slippery red.
+Even so, with the blinding pain helping to keep him awake, Zeamer avoids their attackers.
 He chops the power as a Zero turns into them, rolls hard and hauls back on the wheel, forcing the Zero to turn into them more, forcing him to miss, forcing him to put his exposed belly in front of the seasoned rear gunners.
-It’s the technique Jay learned back in the 22nd with Walt Krell, ancient history it seems now, and the technique he’s drummed into his own crew so that they’ll know what to do when the interphone goes out.
-Every five to ten minutes, one by one, another turns into them, fails to connect, and gets raked by the rear gunners.
+It’s the technique Jay learned back in the 22nd with Walt Krell—ancient history it seems now—and the same technique he’s drummed into his own crew so that they’ll know what to do when the interphone goes out.
+Every five to ten minutes, one by one, another Zero turns into them, tries but fails to connect, and then gets raked by the rear gunners.
 In between, Zeamer tries to use his belt as a tourniquet for his leg, but never has enough time.
 Fortunately the cold air blasting through 666’s broken skin helps to clot his wounds.

 The Japanese are getting frustrated and angry as they fall into the Beavers’ well-practiced trap.
 Two, three, four more are hit.
-Some smoking, some spraying oil, they peel off by one by one.
-And still, forty minutes into the engagement, there are more.
-Zeamer has been losing blood for three-quarters of an hour, and still, with both arms and a leg wounded, the other leg broken and useless, is in full command of the Fortress, violently evading the persistent attackers—and without rudder pedals.
-Finally, running low on fuel and ammunition, worn down by the tenacious Fortress’ agile defense, astonished at its pilot’s supernatural will, the final Japanese fighter retires to home.
+Some peel off, either smoking or spraying oil, but the others continue to come.
+Zeamer has been losing blood for over half an hour, and still, with both arms and a leg wounded, the other leg broken and useless, is in full command of the Fortress, violently evading the persistent attackers—and without rudder pedals.
+Finally, forty minutes since that first and worst attack, running low on fuel and ammunition, worn down by the tenacious Fortress’ agile defense, astonished at its pilot’s supernatural will, the final Japanese fighter retires to home.
 Old 666 is alone once more.